Semi Flex Circuit Board

 Best Practices for Semi-Flex Circuits

 Rush PCB recommends following some best practices for effective utilization of semi-flex circuits.
-For instance, designers should preferably plan copper layers of 35 µm thickness on both sides of the semi-flex part, and surrounding the print traces with copper polygons.
+For instance, designers should preferably plan copper layers of 35 µm thickness on both sides of the semi-flex part.
+They must surrounding the print traces with copper polygons.

 According to Rush PCB UK, it is best to have a selective chemical Ni/Au (ENIG) final finish on the non-flexible part of the PCB.
 Manufacturers also offer alternative surface finishes such as HASL (SnPb), LF HASL (SnNiCu), OSP, Immersion Tin, Immersion Silver, and Electrolytic Gold.
 The designer can follow the same process for screen prints, slots, and cut-outs as a regular PCB requires, along with a green solder mask.